LowCoders/formfiller-docs/docs/en/index.md

 > This documentation is also available in [Hungarian](/formfiller-docs/hu/).

-FormFiller is a modern, configurable form management system that enables the creation and management of dynamic forms, data grids, and tree structures based on JSON schema.
+FormFiller is a modular, multisite-capable low-code framework with a current focus on form management.
+It enables the creation and management of dynamic forms, data grids, and tree structures based on JSON schema.

 ## Motivation